-The following mitigation measures were adopted as part of the EIR for the Downtown Specific Plan.
+The following mitigation measures were adopted as part of the EIR for the Downtown Specific Plan (adopted August 11, 2020).
 Please refer to the adopted MMRP (Attachment 1) for further details on the requirements of the mitigation measures noted below.

 - a.
 MM AQ-2.2 The building permit plans shall include BAAQMD-recommended measures to control dust, particulate matter, and diesel exhaust emissions during construction. - b.
 MM AQ-2.3 The project applicant shall provide documentation from the contractor indicating the proposed construction equipment, make, model, year, horsepower and compliance with the EPA Tier 4 requirements. - c.
+MM AQ-2.4: Approval of a TDM Plan to reduced operational NOx emissions consistent with City requirements.
+This Plan shall demonstrate a minimum six (6) percent overall reduction in vehicle trips and shall be approved by the Director of Public Works or designee. - d.
 MM BIO-1.1 When possible, construction shall be scheduled to avoid the nesting season to the extent feasible.
-The nesting season for most birds, including most raptors, in the San Francisco Bay area extends from February 1 through August 31. - d.
-MM CR-2.1 Prior to ground disturbance or in conjunction with any remediation efforts, applicant is responsible for having a qualified archeologist complete mechanical presence/absence exploration as described in mitigation measure MM CR-2.1. - e.
-MM CR-2.2 Prior to ground-disturbing activities, the project applicant shall have a qualified archaeologist or qualified Native American tribal representative provide appropriate cultural sensitivity training to all contractors and employees involved in the trenching and excavation. - f.
-MM CR-2.3 In the event that human remains are discovered during excavation and/or grading of the site, all activity within a 50-foot radius of the find shall be stopped.
-The Santa Clara County Coroner shall be notified - g.
-MM HAZ-1.2 A SMP and Health Safety Plan (HSP) shall be prepared and implemented for construction-related earthwork activities under the proposed project.
-The purpose of the SMP and HSP is to establish appropriate management practices for handling impacted soil, soil vapor, and groundwater or other materials that may potentially be encountered during construction activities.
+The nesting season for most birds, including most raptors, in the San Francisco Bay area extends from February 1 through August 31. - e.
+MM CR-2.1 Prior to ground disturbance or in conjunction with any remediation efforts, applicant is responsible for having a qualified archeologist complete mechanical presence/absence exploration as described in mitigation measure MM CR-2.1.